December 2025

 Our Better Economy Accelerator helps us get there by speeding deployment, empowering workers, and increasing demand for renewable energy and electrification.

-Made sure a lot more renewable energy got built
+Made sure a lot more renewable energy was built

 Built a field-leading tool to identify areas of highest impact

-brings together GIS, AI, and millions of data points to identify where the most important and winnable renewable energy fights will occur.
-CleanCast allows us to see what renewable projects need help now, and where long-term ground softening campaigns will enable the projects of tomorrow.
+together GIS, AI, and millions of data points to identify where the most important and winnable renewable energy fights will occur.
+CleanCast, which will be available to the broader field in 2026, allows us to see which renewable projects need help now, and where long-term ground softening campaigns will enable the projects of tomorrow.

 Demonstrated deep and lasting impacts of our campaigns